PRIDE-Archive/pride-web/public/markdown/submitdatapage/content.md

 **Metadata**: Required experimental metadata like experiment description, sample taxonomy information, instruments and protein modifications used.
 **Mappings between the uploaded files**: for instance between the RAW files and the corresponding 'RESULT' or search engine output ('SEARCH') files.

+Note : We can only accept A-Za-z0-9_. in file names.
+Please remove any other special characters from your file name.

 Finally users can submit the dataset using the Aspera (by default) or FTP file transfer protocols provided by the PRIDE Submission Tool.

 ## Accessing private data